INC Linux Ransomware - Sandboxing with ELFEN and Analysis

 Summary

-ransomware variant used in this analysis has typical ransomware capabilities - terminate ESXi VMs, intermittent
+The INC ransomware variant used in this analysis has typical ransomware capabilities - terminate ESXi VMs, intermittent

 encryption leveraging asymmetric/symmetric cryptography, etc. The main goal of this analysis was to demonstrate the usage